Healthcare Strategies for At-Risk Populations

 - interpret how harm reduction is perceived among target populations

-- discuss the range and limits to harm reduction interventions contrast different kinds of health care strategies
+- discuss the range and limits to harm reduction interventions and contrast different kinds of health care strategies

 - Understand risk behaviors and how some of the current trends in harm reduction influence health care delivery.